This article describes some ways to repair a steel front fork or frame well enough to get you rolling again, without access to professional tools.

 Correct alignment of the rear triangle is also necessary to place the rider's weight directly over the wheels.
 If the rear triangle is aligned correctly, then the chainline at the cranks and at the rear hub will also agree, and the the chainwheel(s) and rear sprocket(s) will be parallel.

-If you ride through a puddle, and then continue straight ahead on a dry surface, the front wheel's track should weave equally far to either side of the rear wheel's.
-If the frame and fork are in alignment, and the wheels are centered, it will be possible to ride the bicycle no-hands.
-That is the most stringent test of a bicycle's alignment.
-If a bicycle pulls to the side, the front and rear of the frame -- not only the fork -- should be checked.
+If all of the parts of the frame are in alignment, and the wheels are centered, it will be possible to ride the bicycle no-hands.
+That is the msot stringent test of a bicycle's alignment.

 The front-triangle misalignment problems described below are in the order in which they need to be corrected, but the problems closer to the bottom of the list are more common.
 So, you may be able to do a quick check and skip several steps.

-For the seat tube, down tube or top tube that is slightly bent, you could drill out a wooden block to the same diameter as the tube, and saw it in half.
+For the seat tube, down tube of top tube, you could drill out a wooden block to the same diameter as the tube, and saw it in half.
 Place one half against the side of the tube and tap it with a hammer, increasing force until the tube is straightened.
 Sheldon describes this technique in his article about his Raleigh International bicycle.

-Here's an image from the Var catalog showing a tool to straighten frame tubes.
-As illustrated, this tool attaches to a seatstay either side of the bend, reducing the tendency to change dropout alignment.
+Here's another image from the Var catalog showing a tool to realign seatstays.
+This tool applies the opposing force to the seatstay either side of the bend, reducing the tendency to change dropout alignment.
+I've succeeded with a length of angle iron, wooden blocks to avoid scratching the paint, and C clamps.
 The dropout alignment should be checked anyway -- see below.
-Note that the hooks of this tool are large enough to use on the tubes of the front triangle as well.
-You could improvise something similar with wooden blocks and C-clamps.

 As described above, all parts of a bicycle frame should be aligned with reference to the bottom bracket shell.

-Alignment starts with measurement of the alignment of the seat tube and down tube.
-You could place a straightedge against the face of a chainwheel and running parallel to the tube.
+Alignment starts with the seat tube.
+It is unusual for the seat tube to be bent, but if it is, it must be realigned first.
+To check, you could place a straightedge against the face of a chainwheel running upwards next to the seat tube.
 The straightedge should be equidistant from the top and bottom of the seat tube.
 Rotate the chainwheel 180 degrees, check again and take the average in case the chainwheel is canted.
-You could also place the straightedge along the side of the seat tube to check its alignment.
+You could also place the straightedge along the side of the seat tube to check for a bend.

 The front triangle of the frame may twisted so the head tube tilts slightly with relation to the seat tube.